Pittsford Village Chat

 Two Streets Getting Their First Real Upgrade

 It's not a patch job.
-It's a rebuild.
+It's a modernization — and a meaningful one.

-The full reconstruction plans are available through the Village of Pittsford for residents who want to see exactly what's coming.
+The full reconstruction plans are available through the Village of Pittsford for residents who want to see exactly what changed.

 What This Means for Walkers